 Apply the first layer of waterproofing material across the mounting flanges and all the way up the FP legs to just under the pulled-back FP flashing sheet.
-Release the FP flashing sheet and press it into the membrane - BE SURE to press the flashing sheet firmly into the corner between the leg and the mounting flange.
-Eliminate all bubbles and puckers.
+Release the FP flashing sheet and

 Apply another layer of the waterproofing material over the top and up the face of the FP flashing sheet.
 Embed and adhere the protection course over and up the flashing sheet sandwich.

 NOTE - At this point water testing, if required, would occur.